My Last Five Girlfriends

 directed by Julian Kemp starring Brendan Patricks, based on pop-philosopher Alain De Botton's book, Essays In Love (U.S. title On Love).

 Plot

-After yet another failed relationship, 30-something Duncan (Brendan Patricks) decides to quiz his last five girlfriends to find out what went wrong in order to figure out how to find love.
-With advice from bizarre sources and intense flights of fancy, finally Duncan realises that love is a battleground where only the fittest can survive.
+After yet another failed relationship, 30-something Duncan (Brendan Patricks) finds himself emotionally devastated and decides to embark on an unconventional journey of self-discovery.
+Determined to understand his pattern of romantic failures, he resolves to quiz his last five girlfriends to find out what went wrong in each relationship and identify his personal shortcomings in order to figure out how to find lasting love.